Farnsworth1/4cid_jupyter_extension/README.md

 Miner is a Jupyter Extension that suggests the next appropriate task level and task Group based on certain criteria.
 User data, ex. number of runs, is "collected" and saved as metadata in the notebook.

+I took the jupyter extension execution time will be modifying it.

 **Concept Requirements**:
 1. Each notebook contains only one exercise.
 The cell for this exercise is identified.
 The exercise cell is the 3rd cell.
-2. Users data is collected and stored locally.
+2. Users data is collected and stored locally for each user of exercises notebooks.
 I.e. decentralized.

 The following criteria are considered for the selection of the next level:
 1. The number of executions of the exercise cell until success.
 How often the student tries his solution is determining for his fitness in programming.